deletedcu/angular-demo/lectures/day-1/01-intro.md

 In 2016, Google released a re-imagining of Angular that at the time was called Angular 2.

 Now, this version is referred to as Angular, while the version of the framework that existed previous to 2016 is called AngularJS.

 We are learning Angular.

+For some real world Angular websites, check out [Wolfram Alpha](https://www.wolframalpha.com/), [Pacific Standard](https://psmag.com/), and [Lyft](https://www.lyft.com/).

 Angular applications consist of a series of cascading **components**.